Perfect Pie Crust (Butter and Shortening Recipe)

-A recipe for one pie crust to rule them all: the perfect combination of butter, shortening, and a touch of sugar.
+One recipe to rule them all: pie crust with butter, shortening, and a touch of sugar.

-Pie crusts have a reputation for being difficult to make, and they can be.
-There are so many opinions and different techniques that it’s enough to make you throw up your hands and buy a premade one (for which I would NEVER judge you).
+There are so many opinions and different techniques in the crust world that it’s enough to make you throw up your hands and buy a premade one (for which I would NEVER judge you).

 But making your own is no big deal.
 This recipe is easy to follow, and you can make it the day before so you aren’t stressed.